CED Study Abroad Programs

-After meeting with a Study Abroad Advisor and determining a university abroad you would like to study at, the next step is to meet with a Liberal Studies Advisor to discuss substitutions and/or equivalencies.
+After meeting with a Study Abroad Advisor and determining a university/courses abroad of interest, the next step is to meet with a Liberal Studies Advisor to discuss substitutions and/or equivalencies.
 The Liberal Studies curriculum is fairly specific and student's won't generally find "automatic" equivalencies to know what credit they are getting for their classes abroad.
-It's important and required to meet with an Academic Advisor to discuss which class credits at CSULB will be met with Study Abroad coursework.
+It's important and required to meet with an Academic Advisor to discuss which graduation requirements at CSULB will be met with Study Abroad coursework.
 The Liberal Studies Advisor will also sign with approval on the Study Abroad contract, which will designate which course/major classes are being met abroad.

 If you let us know which courses and locations of the world you are most interested in, we'll take a look at your academic plan and see what works best in course equivalencies toward graduation.